Menu

 Contact Dan at dengel@chikamingopenlands.org.

-Contact Marisa at mrempala@chikamingopenlands.org.
+Contact Mandy at aallred@chikamingopenlands.org.

-image of Alex Schrader, Stewardship Field Supervisor
+image of Alex Schrader, Conservation Specialist

 Born and raised in Union Pier Michigan, Alex has a love for the Southwest Michigan area and all the nature found within.
 He graduated from River Valley High School and went on to get an associate in mathematics and science from Southwestern Michigan Community College.
 He now lives in Bridgman, Michigan with his wife and three dogs.
 A fan of all things science and nature, his hobbies include gardening, mountain biking, hiking, birdwatching, and camping.
 Alex's goal is to help preserve and maintain the natural resources in southwest Michigan for all to enjoy.